getzola/zola/README.md

 - Pelican: reStructuredText, markdown, asciidoc, org-mode, whatever-you-want

 Note that many features of Pelican are coming from plugins, which might be tricky to use because of version mismatch or lacking documentation.
+Netlify supports Python and Pipenv but you still need to install your dependencies manually.

 ## Contributing
 As the documentation site is automatically built on commits to master, all development